Wildcare Board of Management (BoM)

 Closer to home on the north-west coast, Sally is involved with the Ulverstone Coastcare group and the volunteer trackworker program in Cradle Valley.
-She is an inaugural member of the recently formed Wildcare Cradle Mountain Volunteers.
-Sally has been a member of the North West Walking Club for 37 years.
+She is an inaugural member of the recently formed Wildcare Cradle Mountain Volunteers and is the current President of that Branch.
+Sally has been a member of the North West Walking Club for 38 years.

 Throughout her primary school teaching career Sally placed an emphasis on developing children’s awareness of the natural world and promoted a responsible approach to caring for the environment.
 To enhance her teaching skills, Sally completed the Landcare for Teachers program designed by the University of Tasmania.
 Sally was appointed to the Wildcare Board in April 2016.
 With an interest in ‘Emerging Opportunities’ Sally will be working towards improving Wildcare opportunities for all sectors of the Tasmanian community in a time of changing conservation issues and technological advancement.